wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 > _Practice Exercise_
 >
-> Try to construct a stochastic node whose values are Binomially distributed.
+> Try to construct a stochastic node whose values are Binomially distributed with 6 trials (_n_=6).
 Remember that the Binomial distribution requires two parameters, so start by creating those as constant nodes.
 If you need some guidance, you can consult the built-in RevBayes help by typing ? and then the name of the function you're interested in.
 >
 > (1) Write Rev code to create a random variable called R and assign it a Binomial distribution with a specific p and n.
 >
 > (2) Print out the value of R. Now, reassign the Binomial several times to R and print out the value each time.
-Does it change?
-How much?
+Does it stay the same?
 >
 > (3) Now change the value of p and reassign the Binomial several times again, printing out the value each time.
 How different are these values than with the original value of p?

 ### Clamped Stochastic Nodes

 In order to be able to learn about the unknown values of parameters in our models, we must have a way to include observed data.
 In the context of graphical models, this is known as clamping.
-More specifically, we can clamp observations to stochastic nodes (think of the data as the observed values of a random variable or set of random variables).
+More specifically, we clamp data to stochastic nodes (think of the data as the observed values of a random variable or set of random variables represented by those nodes).
+For instance, let's say we've flipped a coin 6 times and observed 4 heads.
+If we define a Binomial random variable with _n_=6, we can then clamp our observed number of "successes" (_k_=4).

 ```
 # Here's a simple example of clamping an observation (# of successes) to a Binomial r.v.